Fab2bprog/Radinus/README.md

 Radinus is a simple software which is intended to evolve in the future, please let me know your comments for future improvements
 Radinus is MIT licensed software

+Radinus version 0.8
+- Improved operations list window:
+- Data export menu additions
+- Added print menu (printer, pdf, html) with a list of operations.
+- Added a filter menu for operations according to status: clocked, committed, planned.
+- Added a menu for selecting the operation display period.

 Radinus version 0.7
 -Management of ofx files integrating several bank accounts